Are you doing all that you can to earn your customers’ trust to help protect them from COVID-19 and ensure they come back?

 Bonus Tip: Post Petrosoft’s FREE COVID-19 Safety Posters throughout your c-store or gas station to encourage your employees and customers to actively fight COVID-19 spread.
 Download your free, ready-to-print 8.5 x 11 posters today!

 Looking Ahead: To encourage and support your employees and community in their decision to get vaccinated against COVID-19, download these FREE COVID-19 Vaccine Posters to use throughout your c-store.
-You can also send this letter to your employees about the COVID-19 vaccine that the CDC designed and customize it for your business.

 Don’t miss: A pandemic is one of many crises that can devastate your convenience store.
 Don’t wait for disaster to strike — brush up on these Top 8 Guidelines now to include in your disaster emergency plan.
 Check them out here.